-The disputed domain name wholly incorporates the Complainant's trademark, and adds the term "client" and the gTLD ".site", which do not affect the confusing similarity analysis.
+The disputed domain names wholly incorporate the Complainant's trademark, and adds the term "client" and "logins" in addition to the gTLD ".com", which do not affect the confusing similarity analysis.
 See F5 Networks, Inc. v.
 Dennis Brooks, WIPO Case No. D2016-2476 concerning the domain name <f5-incorporated.com> wherein the term "incorporated" was discounted for analyzing confusing similarity, ASOS PLC et al. v.
 Liu Bing, WIPO Case No. D2022-0604 (transferring the domain name <missselfridgeshop.com> because the term "shop" "does not prevent a finding of confusing similarity" with Complainant's MISS SELFRIDGE trademark); Skorpio Ltd. v.
-Li Huaiqing, WIPO Case No. D2022-0538 (transferring the domain name therickowenshop.com> because "shop" did not prevent a finding of confusing similarity between the disputed domain name and the trademark).
+Li Huaiging, WIPO Case No. D2022-0538 (transferring the domain name <therickowenshop.com> because "shop" did not prevent a finding of confusing similarity between the disputed domain name and the trademark).
+As the panel stated in Easy Online Solutions, Ltd. d/b/a MojoHost v.
+Maxx, WIPO Case No. D2021-0303: "Previous panels have found confusing similarity when a respondent merely adds a dictionary word and a gTLD to a complainant's mark."
 In WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.8, the issue is described as: "Where the relevant trademark is recognizable within the disputed domain name, the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element.
 The nature of such additional term(s) may however bear on assessment of the second and third elements."
+Here, the Complainant's trademark is clearly recognizable within the disputed domain names and the added terms do not prevent a finding of confusing similarity.